chickensoft-games/godot_3_game/README.md

 ./coverage.sh
 ```

+You can also run test coverage through VSCode by opening the command palette and selecting `Tasks: Run Task` and then choosing `coverage`.

 ## 🔌 Installing Addons

 You can install addons using [Chicken].
 Chicken makes it easy to install Godot addons from git urls's, local paths, and even as symlinks (for when your addons are still in development).